2020 Stewardship Week: April 26, 2020 – May 3, 2020

 Soil and Water Conservation District sponsors an annual public speaking contest, which is designed to develop leadership and stimulate interest in conserving natural resources.
-The 2019 Speech Contest Topic is: “Life in the Soil: Dig Deeper”
+The 2020 Speech Contest Topic is: “Where would we BEE without Pollinators?”

 Many districts will be holding these contests.
 Please check with your District Office for their details.